Tag Archive for: Costa Rica Investigators

 What do I do?

 First, talk to someone like me, who has extensive experience not only in infidelity cases but also in the law in Costa Rica.
 Prepare to commit to adequately funding the investigation.
-If you are not prepared to make the financial commitment to having a successful investigation, seek other remedies for your problem.
+Surveillance is a time-consuming endeavor.
+If you are not prepared to make the financial commitment to having a successful surveillance, seek other remedies for your problem.
 Do not expect to have a “play-by-play” briefing during the investigation.
 I can’t be watching them when I am talking to you.
 Remember, targets of surveillance never perform on cue!
+It’s a matter of being in the right place at the right time to capture the indiscretion.

 You need to get as much information as possible about the trip.
 Flight, date, airline, hotel, and destinations.
 If this is a repeat trip and you have discovered the name or social imprint of the person they are likely to see, then document it and make it available.
 Any and all recent photographs of the target as well as any traveling companion.